Friedrich-Wilhelm Müller: Biography

 Müller was born in Barmen, Prussia.
 When World War I began, Friedrich-Wilhelm Müller served as an infantryman with the 2nd Infantry Regiment.
 In 1915, he was promoted to second lieutenant and transferred to the 266th Regiment.
 After the war, Müller remained in the army and continued to rise through the ranks, attaining the rank of major in 1936.
 Shortly after World War II commenced, Müller was promoted to lieutenant colonel.

 As the commanding officer of 105th Infantry Regiment, he saw action against the Soviet Army, for which he was awarded the Knight's Cross of the Iron Cross in 1941 and Oak Leaves to his Knight's Cross in 1942.
-In August 1942, Müller was appointed commanding officer of 22nd Air Landing Infantry Division.
+In August 1942, Müller was appointed commanding officer of 22nd Air Landing Division.
 Müller became notorious as a brutal commander responsible for several atrocities against Greek civilians.

 The attacks on civilians included the massacres at Viannos, Anogeia, Amari, Damasta, Skourvoula and Malathyros.
 During the autumn of 1943, Müller led the German forces in their victory over the Italian-British forces in the Dodecanese Campaign.
 On 6 October 1943, on the island of Kos, under his orders, German forces killed and buried in mass graves over one hundred Italian army officers captured at the end of the battle for the island, who would not side with their former allies.

-On 1 July 1944, he replaced Bruno Bräuer as commander of occupied Crete.
-His infamy earned him the nickname of "The Butcher of Crete."
+In 1943, Captain William Stanley Moss, a recent British Special Operations Executive (SOE) recruit and Major Patrick Leigh Fermor, an officer of SOE Cairo's Cretan Desk, hatched a plan for the abduction of Müller.
+The plan received widespread support in SOE's Cairo branch.
+However, on 1 March, Müller was replaced by Major General Heinrich Kreipe who was eventually abducted instead of Müller in April 1944.
+On 1 July 1944, Müller returned to his role of commander of Fortress Crete, replacing Bruno Bräuer, and was determined to penalise the locals for providing shelter to the Kreipe abduction team, confirming British fears of mass reprisals.
+His brutal response earned him the nickname of "The Butcher of Crete."

 Müller was also responsible for the Holocaust of Kedros on 22 August 1944.
 Under his orders, German infantry killed 164 Greek civilians which was followed in the coming days by the razing of most villages, looting, and the destruction of livestock and harvests.
 By 1945, Müller commanded the German 4th Army on the Eastern Front.
 Müller ended the war in East Prussia where he surrendered to the Red Army.

 After the war, he was tried by a Greek military court for war crimes.
-In 1946, Müller was convicted by a Greek court in Athens for the massacres of hostages for reprisals.
+In 1946, Müller was convicted by a court in Athens for the massacres of hostages for reprisals.
 He was sentenced to death on 9 December 1946 and executed by firing squad on 20 May 1947, along with former General Bruno Bräuer, on the anniversary of the Axis invasion of Crete.